 iii.
 Medium exposure risk

 Medium exposure risk jobs include those that require frequent and/or close contact with i.e., within 2 meters of people who may be infected with COVID-19, but it is unknown.
-In areas without ongoing community transmission, employees in this risk group may have frequent contact with travellers who may return from international locations with widespread COVID-19 transmission.
-In areas where there is ongoing community transmission, employees in this category may have contact with the general public for an example in schools and high-population-density work environments.

 iv.
 Low exposure risk